 Should a COVID-19 vaccine be mandated?

-“It is possible that the vaccines may be mandated for those persons at very high risk, but the general population probably not,” Dr. Tan said.
+“It is possible that the vaccines may be mandated for those persons at very high risk, but the general population probably not,” said Dr. Tina Tan, professor of pediatrics (infectious diseases) at Northwestern University Feinberg School of Medicine and a pediatrician at Ann and Robert H. Lurie Children’s Hospital of Chicago.
 “At this point in time, there is little to no information about the use of these vaccines in infants and children or in pregnant or breastfeeding women.
 The vaccines can be strongly recommended but probably would not be a good idea to mandate their use.”

 Can a vaccine be legally mandated?

-“The Supreme Court ruled in 1905 that the Constitution empowered state and local governments to enact and enforce laws in furtherance of the public health, including vaccination requirements,” Professor Sorensen said.
+“The Supreme Court ruled in 1905 that the Constitution empowered state and local governments to enact and enforce laws in furtherance of the public health, including vaccination requirements,” said Juliet Sorensen, clinical professor of law associated with Northwestern Pritzker School of Law’s Center for International Human Rights and director and founder of the Northwestern Access to Health Project.
 “That power has been upheld time and again, in the face of anti-vaxxers, global pandemics and more.
 It will surely be challenged once again in the event of a mandatory COVID vaccine, but if there is a basis in science, then local vaccine mandates are on solid ground.”

 “The important thing is that the American people need to understand the difference between civil rights and a priori rights,” Professor Post said.
 “You have the right to not vaccinate, but you don't have the right to infect others.”

 Difficult to enforce a vaccine mandate